dark-viber/Files-and-Folders-on-Taskbar/README.md

 This tool can create a shortcut to a file or folder that can be pinned to your taskbar.

 It can also create a separator shortcut for further organising the shortcuts on your taskbar.

+> [!NOTE]
+> This is a weird fork, that just adds Slovak.
+It's not compiled or anything, it just exists.
+The original is made by Valer100.

 ## ℹ️ How it works?
 Before creating the shortcut, you'll be asked to pick the file/folder you want to pin to the taskbar.